 Meat should be the first ingredient in your dog's food.
 Whole meats like chicken do not necessarily have to be the first ingredient.
 A meat meal may actually be better because the manufacturer weighs the food including the water weight.
 This means the dog may actually be getting more protein from the meat meal than the whole meat.
-But water and whole meat is good, just not quite as exciting as it seems when you see it listed first on the list.
+But water and whole meat are good, just not quite as exciting as it seems when you see it listed first on the list.

 How long should a puppy eat puppy food?